numoonchld/social-media-todo-list-app/readme.md

 npm run dev
 ```
 - the server is to run on `localhost:3000`
+- the app is published on Glitch - https://social-media-app-with-todo-list.glitch.me/
+  - but the Glitch spin up times are very slow

 ### start the react frontend
 - nagvigate inside the `client` folder